NDA-Software/socket-actions/README.md

 - 1.0.0:

-  - Add tests and documentation to client class.
   - Update previous tests to all use the client class instead of default WebSocket client.
-  - Update this documentation with all missing informations.

 - Before next update: